svenbolte/foldergallery/readme.txt

 Tags: gallery, folder, lightbox, Folder Slider, bxslider Requires at least: 4.0
 Tested up to: 4.9.0
-Stable tag: 1.7.4
+Stable tag: 9.7.5.27
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin generates picture galleries and Sliders from a folder using a shortcode.
+This plugin generates file listings, picture galleries and Sliders from a folder using three types of shortcodes.

-== Description ==

-This plugin creates picture galleries from a folder.
 The pictures folder must be uploaded (using FTP) somewhere on the server (e.g. wp-content/upload).
 It must be writable (chmod 777).
 Folder Gallery Plugin does not include any lightbox JS engine anymore.
 You have to install one or use a compatible lightbox plugin.
 See FAQ.

 To show a documents list for download pdf files use shortcode

 	[folderdir folder="wp-content/uploads/bilder/]

+To show a photo slider from a gallery:

+	[folderslider folder="wp-content/upload/MyPictures" width=500 mode=fade speed=2.5 captions=smartfilename controls=false]

 To include a gallery in a post or a page, you have to use the following shortcode :